sighjs/sigh/README.md

   write('build')
 ]
 ```
-This pipeline only concatenates the files together in `production` and `staging` builds otherwise multiple files are written to the build directory.
+This pipeline only concatenates the files together in `production` and `staging` builds otherwise multiple files are written to the directory `build`.
 The allowed environments may also be passed as an array.

 ## babel